smdocs/my-book-notes/book1/part-1.md

 - Dark energy remains constant over time and can referred as a <b>cosmological constant</b>.
 - One big mystery about dark energy is its existance and nobody knows why? although quantum mechanics and gravity predicts its existence.

-Dark matter might account for some peculiarities of our Solar systems and may even have had a part to play in the development of life on Earth.

 #####Energy distribution in the universe
 ![](http://hubblesite.org/hubble_discoveries/dark_energy/graphics/darkenergy_what_is_piechart.jpg)